STMicroelectronics/EdgeSTSDK_Python/README.md

 ## Preconditions
 Please refer to the [Amazon AWS Greengrass official documentation](https://docs.aws.amazon.com/greengrass/latest/developerguide/what-is-gg.html) to install the SDK.
 At the time of writing, this implies installing the following components:
- 1. Eclipse Paho MQTT Python client library, required to exchange messages via MQTT protocol:
+ 1. Amazon AWS IoT Python SDK:
     ```Shell
-    $ sudo pip install paho-mqtt
-    ```
- 2. Amazon AWS IoT Python SDK:
-    ```Shell
     $ sudo pip install AWSIoTPythonSDK
     ```
- 3. Amazon AWS IoT Greengrass SDK, that will be downloaded when creating a "Group" on the AWS web IoT Console on the cloud.
+ 2. Amazon AWS IoT Greengrass SDK, that will be downloaded when creating a "Group" on the AWS web IoT Console on the cloud.
 Further actions are required to setup the environment, so please follow the abovementioned official documentation.
- 4. Moreover, the Python version of the [BlueST SDK](https://github.com/STMicroelectronics-CentralLabs/EdgeSTSDK_Python#bluest-sdk) is required to run the provided application examples.
+ 3. Moreover, the Python version of the [BlueST SDK](https://github.com/STMicroelectronics-CentralLabs/EdgeSTSDK_Python#bluest-sdk) is required to run the provided application examples.

 ## BlueST SDK